Victoare/SR-WLED-audio-server-win/README.md

 [![Watch the video](https://img.youtube.com/vi/uMCMXIF_DOo/hqdefault.jpg)](https://www.youtube.com/embed/uMCMXIF_DOo)

 Right now this is merely a proof of concept running in the console.
-The final form for this project would be an easily installable windows service.
+The final form for this project would be an easily installable windows app that runs on the background (with a tray icon and some really simple UI and option to auto start with windows).

 ## Libraries
 - https://github.com/naudio/NAudio - for capturing the audio